-We do not operate in a vacuum but have many partners who work with us to supplement the programs we offer.
-At last count there were more than 50 organizations including the Canadian Mental Health Association (CMHA), Public Health, social agencies, the High School, and many more.
+We do not operate in a vacuum, but have many partners who work with us to supplement the programs we offer.
+At last count there were more than 50 organizations including the Canadian Mental Health Association (CMHA), Southwestern Public Health, Social agencies, the High School, and many more.
 The challenges are to avoid duplication of services while ensuring there are no gaps.
 While this is primarily operational, we as a Board should be aware of the relationships with other agencies.

-You are on your way!
+You are on your way:

+Hopefully the pages you have now read have whetted your appetite.
 You have volunteered for a very important job.
-We are one of the most important institutions in our community and we are charged with making it as good as it can be.
-We thank you for your service to the Board of Directors.
+As one outsider said to our Board, can you imagine this community without the Community Health Centre?
+We are one of the most important institutions in our community, and we are charged with making it as good as it can be.